 - Remember the Titans

-Disney+ will also make all 30 season of The Simpsons available at launch.
+Disney+ will also make all 30 seasons of The Simpsons available.

 What Original Content Will Be Available?

-Disney plans on having a slate of original content.
-Disney has the huge advantage in this department with the potential for reboots, prequels and side-stories from its massive library of content rights Disney owns.
+Disney plans on having a large slate of original content.
+Disney has a huge advantage in this department with the potential for reboots, prequels and side-stories from its massive library of content rights.
 Some of the confirmed original titles include:

 The Falcon and The Winter Soldier

-The original show is set to debut around fall of 2020.
-The Falcon is taking over the reigns as the new Captain America.
+The original show is set to debut in fall 2020.
+The Falcon is taking over the reins as the new Captain America.
 The duo will fight evil and we can expect to see Zemo, Captain America’s nemesis, throughout the series.

 Monsters at Work